eliesian/Space01.Fibonacci.Api/README.md

 * and so on

 #### Demo
-A demo version is available at: https://fibonacci.azurewebsites.net/api/fibonacci/1/100
+A demo version with 10000 generated fibonacci numbers is available at: https://fibonacci.azurewebsites.net/api/fibonacci/1/100